-The Negative Gearing Spreadsheet calculator (updated for 2018-19 tax rates) can help assess risk by manipulating the basic arithmetic assumptions, to calculate outcomes that can easily be compared.
+The Negative Gearing Spreadsheet calculator (updated for current tax rates applicable until 30 June 2022) can help assess risk by manipulating the basic arithmetic assumptions, to calculate outcomes that can easily be compared.

 It’s a convenient way to play with the gearing variables, to estimate outcomes, or to predict the cash flow effect of a PAYG withholding variation.

-This kind of analysis enables an investment to be tailored a preferred risk profile, with formulae which can instantly demonstrate positive, neutral and negative gearing alternatives.
+This kind of analysis enables an investment to be tailored a preferred risk profile, with formulae which can instantly demonstrate positive, neutral or negative gearing alternatives.